-Unlike a standard taco, vegan taquitos use a small amount of filling, on one side of the tortilla.
-Then, each taquito is tightly rolled.
+Unlike a standard taco, vegan taquitos use a small amount of filling on one side of the tortilla.
+Then, roll each taquito tightly.

-As an added fun extra, I brush each taquito with fresh lime juice and sprinkle with chili powder.
+I brush each taquito with fresh lime juice and sprinkle it with chili powder as an added fun extra.

 - Use a silicone baking mat or parchment paper on a baking sheet